 - Dye Stains (MBD, Rhodamine 6G and Basic Yellow 40 are used to enhance prints after exposure to super glue fumes)

 Latent fingerprints or palm prints that are determined to be sufficient quality are searched in the Virginia Automated Fingerprint Identification System (AFIS), which is administered by the Virginia State Police and/or the FBI Next Generation Identification (NGI).
-If a “hit” occurs, the examiner performs a comparison of the latent print to the exemplar in the AFIS archive and determines if an individualization can be effected.
-If an individualization is not effected the latent print will be registered in the unsolved latent database.
+If a “hit” occurs, the examiner performs a comparison of the latent print to the exemplar in the AFIS archive and determines if an identification can be effected.
+If an identification is not effected, the latent print will be registered in the unsolved latent database.
 As new fingerprints and palm prints are entered into the system, they are automatically searched against each latent print in the unsolved latent database.

 The section currently utilizes Mideo Systems Inc. LATENTWORKS to document the analysis, comparison, evaluation and verification of latent prints.